yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/log_correlation.md

 ## Overview

-Log correlation refers to the ability to linking log events from different sources, applications or components of a system to gain a holistic understanding of the system's behavior.
+Log correlation refers to the ability to link log events from different sources, applications, or components of a system to gain a holistic understanding of the system's behavior.
 When logs are captured, they are automatically correlated with the relevant transaction and span information.
 This correlation is done based on the shared context information, such as the transaction ID or the span ID.

 **Example:**

-when an error occurs in an application, SnappyFlow APM capture the error stack trace and link it to the relevant transaction or span.
+when an error occurs in an application, SnappyFlow APM captures the error stack trace and links it to the relevant transaction or span.
 This provides context around the error and helps developers understand which part of the application was responsible for the error.

 **<u>Supported Frameworks</u>**

 **[Django](log_correlation#django)** | **[Flask](log_correlation#flask)**

-### Django
+## Django

-To enable log correlation for an application developed by **Django** framework, follow the below steps:
+To enable log correlation for an application developed by the **Django** framework, follow the below steps:

 #### Configuration